-Across our estate of 31 UK private hospitals, we've performed many successful hernia repairs.
+Across our family of 37 UK private hospitals, we've performed many successful hernia repairs.
 Get rapid access to treatment at your local Nuffield Health hospital and choose your own specialist consultant.

 Why choose Nuffield Health for your hernia repair?